The University of Leeds Ladies' Club

 Garden Group Report September 2024

 This month we spent some time on flower identification, based on photographs taken in my garden.
 This was both entertaining and useful, and perhaps inspired some future planting.
-We then moved on to refreshments and further conversation, and made plans for our next meeting.
+We then moved on to refreshments and further conversation, and made plans for our Harlow Car Gardens meeting.
+See below.

 A second Garden Group?